 Cancellations – If the cancellation is just prior to the hunt, you must realize that we may have spent most or all of your deposit on access fees, groceries, gas, guides and other items necessary to do your hunt.
-We usually cannot make any refunds for late arrivals, early departures, cancellations or “no shows” for any outing.
-In most cases non-refundable means nonrefundable; but we will try to evaluate each situation and try to be as fair as we can with you concerning refunds and/or carrying over deposits.
+Keep in mind that all refunds concerning licenses issued by the Wyoming Game and Fish Department are under their jurisdiction, and Real Western Hunting will not issue refunds on any licenses.
+We cannot make any refund or price adjustment for late arrivals, early departures, cancellations, or “no shows” for an outing.
+If you cancel any booking less than 30 days before your first day of the hunt, your entire deposit amount will be forfeited, or a portion may be carried over to a future season.
+We reserve the right to return deposits and refuse service to anyone whose conduct is improper or unsafe.
 If weather or mechanical problems delay your arrival, we will work with you in those situations the best we can.
-We reserve the right to return deposits and refuse service to anyone whose conduct is improper or unsafe.
-If it looks like you may be encountering a problem weeks before the hunt, step up and notify us that there may be a problem arising—this way we can proceed with caution concerning your hunt and deposit monies.
+If it looks like you may be encountering a problem weeks before the hunt, step up and notify us that there may be a problem arising—this way we can proceed with caution concerning your hunt and deposit.

 If you are planning a hunt to Wyoming in the future, purchasing preference points is a wise idea.
-They are on sale from July 1st to October 31st, and the cost per point is: Antelope $30, Deer $40 and Elk $50.
-To purchase a point, go to: https://wgfd.wyo.gov/web2011/hunting-1000147.aspx or contact us and we can walk you through the process. a point belongs to only you, is species specific and is not tied to any particular hunting area, season, ranch or outfitter.
+To purchase preference points and for more information, go to: Wyoming Game & Fish Website or contact us and we can walk you through the process.
+A point belongs to only you, is species-specific and is not tied to any particular hunting area, season, ranch or outfitter.
 Another important fact to consider is that Wyoming has very few OTC licenses, which makes having points even more crucial.

 At the present time we are accepting bookings for future seasons.
-With a simple deposit of $100, this is a good method of locking in specific dates and prices in the future.
 Please remember that all hunts are sold on a FCFS basis and almost all are limited in number.
 We are always in the field most of the time from August 10th to November 15th, so please be patient with us and we will acknowledge your communication, questions or correspondence as soon as possible.